BookmarkBookmark this page!

 This usually means something is inconsistent with the term Accounts Payable in QB.
 The "terms" in a vendor record can cause problems like this.
 QB creates a copy of the file that did not import with a long number at the end that localizes the error.
 That is often helpful in getting to the source of the problem.
 This is true on GL imports as well.

-IIF File is Not Automatically being Exported
+IIF File is Not Automatically Being Exported

 If the IIF file is not automatically exporting, an antivirus program may be the cause.
 Please check the settings on the antivirus program to determine whether it's blocking the IIF file from POR.